cidkagenow/speedrunstark/README.md

 This challenge will help you build/understand a simple decentralized exchange, with one token-pair (ERC20 BALLOONS ($BAL) and ETH).
 This repo is an updated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) and challenge repos before it.
 Please read the intro for a background on what we are building first!

 🌟 The final deliverable is an app that allows users to seamlessly trade ERC20 BALLOONS ($BAL) with ETH in a decentralized manner.
 Users will be able to connect their wallets, view their token balances, and buy or sell their tokens according to a price formula!
 Deploy your contracts to a testnet then build and upload your app to a public web server.
-Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

 There is also a 🎥 [Youtube video](https://www.youtube.com/watch?v=eP5w6Ger1EQ) that may help you understand the concepts covered within this challenge too:

-💬 Meet other builders working on this challenge and get help in the [Challenge 4 Telegram](https://t.me/+_NeUIJ664Tc1MzIx)
+> 💬 Submit this challenge, meet other builders working on this challenge or get help in the [Builders telegram chat](https://t.me/+wO3PtlRAreo4MDI9)!

 ## Checkpoint 0: 📦 Environment 📚